kasperkrasmussen/git_training/README.md

 This is my first repository.
 I am looking forward to learning more.
 FROM rocker/rstudio
-RUN apt-get update %% apt-get install -y git curl
+RUN apt-get update %% apt-get install -y git wget